jkhedani/to-market/DEV.md

 Just some notes for my own personal development.
 This file will be deleted for good once the first release is made stable.

+## Current Installation Instructions
+1. Install ACF & Import the config file.
+May want figure out a way to do this using some sort of dependency config software.
+ACF fields declared in theme is no bueno.

 ## Release To Dos
 - Ensure that products and settings are created and hidden upon installation and uninstall.